PascalMarechal/cpphttp/README.md

 Make websites with cpp.

 ## Before You Begin
-You need to install cmake & google test with mocks on your system or use docker.
+You need to install cmake to build the library.\
+You also need libcurl4 & gtest with mocks on your system to run tests.\
-Check "Dockerfile.dev" for more information.
+If you have docker you can also run your test using the docker-compose file. (check "Dockerfile.dev" for more information)

 ## Docker
 In order to test the project with docker you have to make sure your environment is up by using.